ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The Rationale

-In their role as student advocates, school counselors use best practices to help all students achieve their aspirations.
-They recognize that letters of recommendation play a significant role in admissions decisions; notably, they are the third most-used predictor of college success following the GPA and test scores (Kuncel, Kochevar & Ones, 2014).
-In addition, it has been found that often “the letters are used not only to determine admissibility, but also to determine eligibility for scholarships and honors invitations” (Akos and Kretchmar, 2016, p.
+As student advocates, school counselors use best practices to help each and every student achieve their aspirations.
+School counselors recognize that letters of recommendation play a significant role in holistic admissions decisions, as they are currently required by more than 250 selective colleges (Common App, 2024).
+Letters of recommendation offer deeper insight into students’ personal qualities, providing context about their opportunities and backgrounds.
+In addition, it has been found that often “the letters are used not only to determine admissibility but also to determine eligibility for scholarships and honors invitations” (Akos and Kretchmar, 2016, p.
 102).
+School counselors help students and their families understand the value of letters of recommendation.

 The School Counselor's Role